-Alternative 1 (No Action) no action would have the least impact on the administrative environment as it would not lead to the establishment of a catch share program.
-The initial administrative effects of Alternatives 2-4 would be very similar since there are very few participants in the golden crab fishery.
-Allowing more individuals to be eligibile for initial allocation in the catch share program increases the amount of administrative burden involved in implementing the program.
+Allowing more individuals eligibility for initial allocation in the catch share program increases the amount of administrative burden involved in implementing the program.
 Depending on which alternative is chosen, the number of potential participants in the catch share program varies.
-Alternative 4 (Preferred) would potentially include the most participants and require the greatest amount of work to implement.
+Alternative 1 and Preferred Alternative 4 would potentially include the most participants and require the greatest amount of work to implement.
 Alternative 3 would include at most 7 participants and potentially have the lowest administrative burden, followed by 8 eligible permits in Alternative 3.